Komi peoples: Folklore and religion

 Information regarding the pre-Christian Komi religion is not well researched, with formal research by Russian ethnologists only beginning during the later half of the 19th century.
-Klavdij Alekseevich Popov (1874), Alexandr Vasilevich Krasov (1896), and Kallistrat Faloleevich Zhakov (1901) all made attempts to reconstruct the ancient religion of the Komi-Zyryans, while Nikolai Abramovich Rogov (1858, 1860), Nikolai Dobrotvorsky (1883), Ivan Nikolaevich Smirnov (1891), and Vladimir Mikhailovich Yanovich (1903) made reconstructions of the aspects of the Komi religion focusing on the natural world.
+Klavdij Alekseevich Popov (1874), Alexandr Vasilevich Krasov (1896), and Kallistrat Faloleevich Zhakov (1901) all made attempts to reconstruct the ancient religion of the Komi-Zyryans.
+Nikolai Abramovich Rogov (1858, 1860), Nikolai Dobrotvorsky (1883), Ivan Nikolaevich Smirnov (1891), and Vladimir Mikhailovich Yanovich (1903) made reconstructions of the aspects of the Komi religion focusing on the natural world.
 According to The Life of Saint Stefan, the Bishop of Perm (1897) by Epiphany the Wise, the Komi ancestors had many deities, whose wooden images stood in dedicated cult sanctuaries for higher-ranking deities, while those of domestic deities were kept in Komi dwellings.

 Genetics

+Uniparental lineages

+More than half of Komi-Zyryan men have haplogroup N, which is typical for the Uralic-speaking peoples.
+37% carry its subclade N1c and 18.5 percent belong to subgroup N-P43.
+The second most common Y-haplogroup for Komi is R1a (27.4%).

+Among the mtDNA haplogroups, the most common is H (33%).
+About one in four have the haplogroup U. 13.6% belong to its subgroup U4 and 9.9% belong to subgroup U5.
+Haplogroup T is found with a frequency of 13.3%.

+Autosomal DNA

-A study on north-eastern-European populations, published in March 2013, found that Komi-Zyryans form a distinct pole of genetic diversity.
+A study on northeastern European populations, published in March 2013, found that Komi-Zyryans form a distinct pole of genetic diversity.

+According to a 2018 study, approximately 19% of Komi autosomal ancestry can be estimated to be Nganasan-like.
+This Siberian-related component is typical for Uralic populations.